-The main changes introduced by the new Standard include:
+The main changes introduced by the new Standard are as follows:

-- recognition of a right-to-use asset and liability for all leases (excluding short-term leases with less than 12 months of tenure and leases relating to low-value assets); - depreciation of right-to-use assets in line with AASB 116: Property, Plant and Equipment in profit or loss and unwinding of the liability in principal and interest components; - variable lease payments that depend on an index or a rate are included in the initial measurement of the lease liability using the index or rate at the commencement date; - by applying a practical expedient, a lessee is permitted to elect not to separate nonlease components and instead account for all components as a lease; and - additional disclosure requirements.
+- recognition of a right-of-use asset and liability for all leases (excluding short-term leases with less than 12 months of tenure and leases relating to low-value assets); - depreciation of right-of-use assets in line with AASB 116: Property, Plant and Equipment in profit or loss and unwinding of the liability in principal and interest components; - inclusion of variable lease payments that depend on an index or a rate in the initial measurement of the lease liability using the index or rate at the commencement date: - application of a practical expedient to permit a lessee to elect not to separate non-lease components and instead account for all components as a lease; and - inclusion of additional disclosure requirements.

-The transitional provisions of AASB 16 allow a lessee to either retrospectively apply the Standard to comparatives in line with AASB 108: Accounting Policies, Changes in Accounting Estimates and Errors or recognise the cumulative effect of retrospective application as an adjustment to opening equity on the date of initial application.
+The transitional provisions of AASB 16 allow a lessee to either retrospectively apply the Standard to comparatives in line with AASB 108 or recognise the cumulative effect of retrospective application as an adjustment to opening equity on the date of initial application.

-Although members of the committee anticipate that the adoption of AASB 16 will impact the association's financial statements, it is impracticable at this stage to provide a reasonable estimate of such impact.
+The Committee anticipate that the adoption of AASB 16 will not significantly impact the organisation's financial statements prepared in future periods n.

-n.
 Fair Value of Assets and Liabilities